hpcleuven/VscDocumentation/source/leuven/lecturer_s_procedure_to_request_student_accounts_ku_leuven_uhasselt.rst

    attachment with the list of students attending the course (1-2 weeks before the beginning of the course).
 #.
 We advise to use :ref:`Open OnDemand <ood_t2_leuven>` service for the student to get access to the login nodes,
    file browser and the job submission.
+For working with Open OnDemand only, the accounts are provisioned without students being involved in the procedure and they login  to the cluster only using KU Leuven MFA.
 #.
 Since introductory credits are supposed to be used for private
    projects (e.g. master thesis computations) we encourage to create the project which will be used for computations related to the course.